guseggert/hobo/README.md

 Hobo clients in various languages can safely interact with each other, even within the same workflow.

+## Entities

+- Workflow: distributed control flow
+- Activity: a unit of potentially-side-effecting work
+- Task
+  - Decision Task: a specific execution of work for evaluating control flow
+  - Activity Task: a specific execution of an activity
+- Store: the place where workflow and activity state is tracked
+- Queue: the mechanism used for ensuring that tasks are distributed to
+- Worker: a process that receives nudges to carry out task executions from the queue, updating state and scheduling further tasks as necessary
+- State
+  - Decision state: stores control flow state, including an event log for idempotency, worker leases, workflow metadata, etc.
+  - Task state: stores task state such as input, output, scheduling information like retries, worker leases, etc.

 ### Core

 ### TypeScript